Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 SPC Data and Metrics

 Key data points about students required to appear before the SPC committee will be preserved and analyzed to provide key metrics.
 This data is a valuable tool in helping the administration track and identify future at-risk students.
-KHSC-KansasCOM reserves the right to keep and utilize this data for future analysis.
+KHSU-KansasCOM reserves the right to keep and utilize this data for future analysis.

 Student Conduct